Financial Aid & Scholarship Office

 Lender

-Although a student borrower or their family may have a relationship with a lender that provides educational loans, it is wise to shop around and compare loan products.
+Although you or your family may have a relationship with a lender that provides educational loans, it is wise to shop around and compare loan products.
 In the current economic climate, the loan market has tightened considerably.
 Most loan decisions are not made at the local level, nor take into account whether a borrower-lender relationship exists.
-You can find more information about Alternative Private Loans(opens in new window) on FinAid.org(opens in new window).

 Interest rate and loan fees